mtlynch/minimal-mistakes/_posts/2017-01-11-taskrabbit-cooking.md

 After the first session, I reached out to Leah to ask if there were any changes I could make to the process or to my kitchen setup to improve the work experience for her.
 Interestingly, she brought up my [Magic Bullet](http://amzn.to/2q7Azyh), a small blender I use for its ease of cleaning.
 She told me that it works great for liquids, but not so well for mixing dry ingredients.
 She recommended an immersion blender, so I ordered [a basic one](http://amzn.to/2q0aCou) from Amazon for $50.
 Easy peasy.

-I've made this a regular practice, and it continues to bring forth useful feedback from Leah.
+I've made this feedback check a regular practice, and it continues to bring forth useful suggestions from Leah.
 Many of her recommendations have come in handy even when I'm just cooking for myself.

 ## Don't add a tip